The following six guidelines represent Ohio Humanities’ definition of a fundable cultural program:

 Food Per Diem: Up to $35 per day for project personnel engaged in project activities away from home or office.

-The promotion budget should be proper to the size of the project.
+The promotion budget should be proper for the size of the project.

 The promotion plan and budget should utilize the formats most commonly used by the target audience of a grant.